zddhub/PixelsMeasure/README.md

 * Cross mode: Ensure perfect alignment of all elements on your screen, which also displays your pointer position
 * Tolerance mode: Adjust tolerance for improved accuracy, even with shadows and low-contrast elements
 * Hold dimensions: Hold dimensions on the screen for reference
-* User-friendly editing: Effortlessly undo and redo your measurements with our add edit tool
+* User-friendly editing: Effortlessly undo and redo your measurements with our edit tool
-* Convenient screenshot capture: Easily take screenshots and share them with your team with system screenshot tool
+* Convenient screenshot capture: Easily take screenshots and share them with your team with the system screenshot tool
 * Multi-monitor support: Enjoy seamless operation across multiple monitors
 * Global accessibility: PixelsMeasure supports multiple languages, making it accessible to users around the world